Robinson, Stafford & Rude, Inc.

 Training

-RSRI's Module I, SAVE-Certified, 40-hour Value Engineering training course is designed to provide basic education in Value Engineering for individuals who are interested in leading Value Engineering studies, and/or managing Value Engineering programs.
+Module 1RSRI's Module I, SAVE-Certified, 40-hour Value Engineering training course is designed to provide basic education in Value Engineering for individuals who are interested in leading Value Engineering studies, and/or managing Value Engineering programs.
 The course consists of 20 hours of lecture and 20 hours of hands-on practice on a live Value Engineering study of a real project.
-While the course provides the basic knowledge to apply the Value Methodology in any of the areas of application (products, projects or processes), it is designed primarily for those who will be applying the Value Methodology to construction projects (Value Engineering).
-The class is taught by Don H. Stafford, PE, CVS, CTM, a practicing Value Methodology professional with more than 25 years of experience conducting Value Engineering studies.

 • What is Value Engineering?